Advanced Immersion and Mentoring

-The Advanced Immersion and Mentoring (AIM) instills within incoming first-year students an increased sense of confidence and belonging
+The Advanced Immersion and Mentoring (AIM) program instills within incoming first-year students an increased sense of confidence and belonging.

 AIM Summer Scholars participate in a fully-funded five-week experience on campus before classes start, exclusively for entering first-year students from widely diverse backgrounds.
 Last year, students were offered options in five areas of research in a variety of disciplines and areas of study: STEM; Archaeology; Journalism and Mass Communications; Theater, Dance, and Film Studies; Experiential Learning and Related Personal Development.
 AIM Scholars:

 - Work with faculty and peer mentors in active and ongoing research or collaborate on an exciting new project in a specific discipline

 - Engage in discussions and activities related to leadership education, careers and professional development, volunteerism, and the transition to college